JoeIMIsu/codingpedia.github.io/_posts/2016-10-10-mongodb-console-commands.md

 ``` bash
 > cd <mongodb installation dir>
 ```

 and then type `./bin/mongo` to start mongo

-> If you are like me, and hooked on aliases[^1], you might use something like `alias mongo-client-start='~/dev/mongodb/bin/mongo'`.
-You can also add <mongodb installation dir>/bin` to the `PATH environment variable and then you can just type `mongo
+> If you are like me, and hooked on aliases[^1], you might use something like `alias mongo-start-client='~/dev/mongodb/bin/mongo'`.
+You can also add <mongodb installation dir>/bin` to the `PATH environment variable and then you can just type `mongo`

 [^1]: <http://www.codingpedia.org/ama/a-developers-guide-to-using-aliases/>

 ## Quit the mongo shell

+Once in the mongo shell, type the following command to exit it:

 ``` bash
 > quit()